wp-plugins/notificare/readme.txt

 = How much does it cost? =

 It's free for personal use.
 But of course we like donations.
 Send candy!
+We will launch premium accounts where you can add multiple users/moderators.
+These will have a paid subscription model.

+= Will there be an Android/Windows Phone app too? =

+Yes, we are building the Android app and Windows is on our list too.

+= Is this the only Notificare service? =

+No, there are other services too, like SendGrid, Github and custom webhooks.

 = Can I hook into Notificare myself? =

 Yes, once we launch Service Central, you can add and enable different kinds of services yourself.
 We will also provide an SDK for developers, so you can add your own custom services to Notificare.

 == Screenshots ==